hsuanchih/CodingChallenge-500px/README.md

   Uniqueness constraint validation in CoreData relies on [NSPersistentStoreCoordinator](https://developer.apple.com/documentation/coredata/nspersistentstorecoordinator) working along-side [NSManagedObjectModel](https://developer.apple.com/documentation/coredata/nsmanagedobjectmodel) to do the heavy-lifting, so changes propagated between managed object contexts through parent-child relationships will also bring along unresolved duplications.
 Thus the decision is to have each managed object context wired to the persistent store coordinator as its parent store, and propagate changes with saves.

+__ImageCache__

+Loading images from remote is expensive, naturally a local copy of images fetched should be kept.
+Databases are not ideal for storing BLOBs, thus [ImageCache](./CodingChallenge-500px/ImageCache/ImageCache.swift) exists to fulfill this purpose - to fetch images through remote urls as required and store them locally in the application's caches directory.

+[PersistentStore](./CodingChallenge-500px/PersistentStore/PersistentStore.swift) is used by the [ImageCache](./CodingChallenge-500px/ImageCache/ImageCache.swift) to persist & retrieve images from the local store.
+It implements two-level caching, using [NSCache](https://developer.apple.com/documentation/foundation/nscache) as an intermediate and resorting to disk only on cache miss.
+Operations on the [PersistentStore](./CodingChallenge-500px/PersistentStore/PersistentStore.swift) are controlled through an designated [dispatch queue](https://developer.apple.com/documentation/dispatch/dispatchqueue), allowing for concurrent reads while enforcing exclusive writes.